-This time I want to write a blogpost about MAM on an unmanaged Windows 10 device.
+This time I want to write a blog post about MAM on an unmanaged Windows 10 device.
 I saw some questions about this functionality on the World Wide Web and mostly was the question based on the support of Windows 10 editions, like Pro and Home edition.
 That was for me the trigger to try this feature with Microsoft Intune and Windows 10 Home Edition.

 What does Windows Information Protection do?

 Windows 10 has since the release of 1607 new feature called Windows Information Protection (WIP).
 WIP will be used for protecting corporate data within an app or desktop application.
 This will prevent data loss on a BYOD device.
 WIP works also on a managed Windows 10 device, so it’s not only depending on a BYOD concept.
 What WIP does is making a container which will be used for corporate data only.
 Because of this will separate WIP the personal data from the corporate data.
 Within WIP you can, as IT admin, make policy to prevent data loss.
 This can be done by Microsoft Intune, but also with Group Policy (GPO).
-Within the policy you can allow or block copy/paste corporate data to an unmanaged app or desktop application.
-The user cannot accidently paste sensitive corporate data in his or her personal email or website.
+Within the policy, you can allow or block copy/paste corporate data to an unmanaged app or desktop application.
+The user cannot accidentally paste sensitive corporate data in his or her personal email or website.
 WIP will block this action.

-Allrighty then, let’s begin!
+Alrighty then, let’s begin!

 Let’s begin with MAM w/o Enrollment.
-They are also called MAM-WE, what means: Mobile Application Management Without Enrollment.
+They are also called MAM-WE, what means Mobile Application Management Without Enrollment.
 To test WIP we have to download Office from portal.office.com on the unmanaged Windows 10 device.

 Download Office from https://portal.office.com